 Storage Warehouses

-Enclosed storage warehouses with a combined capacity of approximately 200,000 to 300,000 tonnes will provide buffer stock between rail arrivals and vessel loading operations.
-The warehouses must be fully enclosed, not open stockpiles, to prevent wind-borne dust dispersal and rainfall-induced contamination.
-Interior space will be divided into segregated bays to keep different concentrate grades and mineral types separate, a requirement dictated by smelter specifications and commercial contract terms.
+In a larger expansion scenario, enclosed storage warehouses with a combined capacity of approximately 200,000 to 300,000 tonnes would provide buffer stock between rail arrivals and vessel loading operations.
+The warehouses would need to be fully enclosed, not open stockpiles, to prevent wind-borne dust dispersal and rainfall-induced contamination.
+Interior space would be divided into segregated bays to keep different concentrate grades and mineral types separate, a requirement dictated by smelter specifications and commercial contract terms.
 Copper concentrate, cobalt hydroxide, and manganese ore each have distinct chemical properties and must be stored and handled without cross-contamination.

-Warehouse construction will use clear-span steel portal frame structures with cladding designed for the coastal tropical climate, incorporating natural ventilation balanced against dust containment, corrosion-resistant materials, and adequate overhead clearance for front-end loader and reclaimer operations.
-Concrete floors will include sealed joints and containment curbing to prevent concentrate material from migrating into the subsoil or drainage systems.
+Warehouse construction for any expansion would likely use clear-span steel portal frame structures with cladding designed for the coastal tropical climate, incorporating natural ventilation balanced against dust containment, corrosion-resistant materials, and adequate overhead clearance for front-end loader and reclaimer operations.
+Concrete floors would need sealed joints and containment curbing to prevent concentrate material from migrating into the subsoil or drainage systems.

 Key Design Parameters